corda/corda/docs/source/azure-vm.rst

 Build the yo cordapp sample which you can find here: |os_samples_branch|/yo-cordapp and install it in the cordapp directory.

-Now restart Corda and the Corda webserver using the following commands or restart your Corda VM from the Azure portal:
+Now restart Corda and the Corda test webserver using the following commands or restart your Corda VM from the Azure portal:

 .. sourcecode:: shell